 A short history of Challenges Inc SC; past and present, with the addition of our beautiful new office for direct services.

-Marc Burrows, MSW, LMSW, CPSS, ADC, is a harm reductionist and drug user health advocate, using his own lived experience with substance use, the treatment industry, and the criminal justice system to inform his approach in practice.
-Marc's entrance into the SUD field was advocating for MAT/MOUD; to reduce stigma and expand access to these medications.
-In 2016 Marc founded Challenges Inc SC as the first syringe service program in SC, out of the desire to prevent the spread of infectious diseases among people who inject drugs.
+Marc Burrows, MSW, LMSW, CPSS, ADC, is a harm reductionist and drug user health advocate, using his lived experience with substance use, the treatment industry, and the criminal justice system to inform his approach in practice.
+Marc's entrance into the helping profession was through advocating for people on MAT/MOUD in the abstinence laden recovery community, to reduce stigma and expand access to these medications.
+In 2016 Marc started handing out harm reduction supplies from the trunk of his car, in order to prevent the spread of infectious diseases among people who inject drugs, and later founded Challenges Inc SC as the first syringe service program in South Carolina.

 Lysandra Ryan, CPSS, is a Harm Reduction worker who was born in South Carolina, but began her work in the field in Canada during the pandemic.
 There, she joined a street outreach team composed of people with lived and living experience, responding compassionately to overdoses, distributing clean supplies, supervising consumption, providing referrals, and serving as an alternative to police.
 In 2024, Lysandra returned to upstate South Carolina and began work as a Harm Reduction Specialist with Challenges Inc SC.
 Inspired by her own experiences, she is committed to reducing stigma among marginalized communities, ensuring people stay safe and alive and feel seen and heard.